jameshughes89/cs101/site/topics/intro/intro.rst

 * No
 * It's entirely doable **if you put in the effort**
-* Waring though --- the class is dense and very accumulative, do not fall behind
+* Warning though --- the class is dense and very accumulative, do not fall behind

 * The good news is, you get to make mistakes